Mr David Hick

 My name is Callie Fox and I have been employed as a Teacher at Chacewater School since September 2012.
-I have spent the last 4 years in different classes within KS1 and feel so fortunate to have found such a fantastic and supportive school to work in.
+I have spent my time here working different classes within KS1 and feel so fortunate to have found such a fantastic and supportive school to work in.

 I had always wanted to teach and after completing my BSc in Applied Psychology I decided to take the plunge and applied for a PGCE -since that moment I have never looked back!

-Apart from 4 years at university I have lived in Cornwall all my life and am lucky enough to live in this beautiful county with my husband and my two small children Amelie and Arlo (aged 3 and 1).
+Apart from 4 years at university I have lived in this beautiful county of Cornwall all my life with my husband and my two small children Amelie and Arlo (aged 3 and 1).